 No comets crashing, nothing you could really call a nuclear war.
 Just everything else, tangled in the changing climate: droughts, water shortages, crop failures, honeybees gone like they almost were now, collapse of other keystone species, every last alpha predator gone, antibiotics doing even less than they already did, diseases that were never quite the one big pandemic but big enough to be historic events in themselves.
 And all of it around people: how people were, how many of them there were, how they’d changed things just by being there.”

-The future most of can see coming that aren't too distracted to be paying attention.
-The road we could still be on in the decades to come before things get bad as in feral cities and people dying by the billions.
+The future most can see coming that aren’t too distracted to be paying attention.
+The road we could still be on in the decades to come before things get bad as in: feral cities and people dying by the billions.
 As the survivors run out of room to stack the corpses.